Darren Lynn Bousman: iConfidant (2020)

 A socially distant immersive ARG, iConfidant ran for six weeks in 2020, culminating in a "multimedia, multi-platform experience centered around the theme of connection" on June 6, 2020.
 Participants joined a month-long journey, exploring friendship, deceit, and mental health, entering what Bousman described as a "rabbit hole [allowing participants to enter] a bizarre and distorted world".
 No Proscenium said, "the amount of work behind iConfidant is stunning" and noted that the show raised over $4,000 for Movement for Black Lives.

 One Day Die (2020)

 One Day Die was a 90-minute guided online séance experience that took place throughout October 2020. /Film described it as an "intense, R-rated experience".
 The immersive show saw participants each receive a mysterious handmade box, sent by the show's creators, that must remain sealed until the experience commenced.
 Participants then enjoyed "a spooky evening from the comfort of their own homes".
-A run of sold out shows in October saw Bousman announce two additional encore shows in early November.
+A run of sold-out shows in October saw Bousman announce two additional encore shows in early November.
 Daily Dead said, "Darren Lynn Bousman is one of the most inventive creators in the immersive entertainment space today and the fact that many of his events run for a limited time, means you have to catch them before they're gone forever."

+Personal life

+He was inducted into the Full Sail University Hall of Fame in 2011.

+On October 4, 2008, Bousman got engaged to Laura Bosserman and married her on January 2, 2010.
+The couple has two children, Henry Lynn Bousman and Hadley Jordan Bousman.